 It is normal to experience the following as you heal:

-You will be given a complete post-surgical regimen to follow on how to keep your eyes cleaned and alleviate any pain or discomfort.
+After a blepharoplasty Houston patients will be given a complete post-surgical regimen to follow on how to keep your eyes cleaned and alleviate any pain or discomfort.
 It is important to avoid swimming or getting your eyes wet for 7-10 days, avoid rubbing your eyes, and not wearing contacts for at least two weeks.
 Once the swelling subsides, you will see the results of a more rested and youthful appearance.

 Blepharoplasty is considered a cosmetic procedure.
 However, it is best to check with your insurance provider, primarily if your drooping eye condition affects your vision.
 Dr. Schusterman offers many options of payment to make this procedure affordable for you.